bin-bash-mak/charrejli/README.md

 - [ ] Add rule engine and link to notification provider
 - [ ] Add auth , groups , users permissions etc
 - [ ] Add PWA with push notification
+- [ ] Store session cookies in db or in an in memory object to avoid having to relogin